akigami/akg-vibrant/README.md

 ### Browser

-If you installed node-vibrant with `npm`, compiled bundles are available under `node_modules/node-vibrant/dist`.
+If you installed akg-vibrant with `npm`, compiled bundles are available under `node_modules/akg-vibrant/dist`.
-Or you can download bundles from [Relases](https://github.com/akfish/node-vibrant/releases).

 ```html
 <!-- Debug version -->